kenjis/ci-phpunit-test/docs/HowToWriteTests.md

 You can use `$this->getMockBuilder()` method in PHPUnit and [$this->verifyInvoked*()](FunctionAndClassReference.md#testcaseverifyinvokedmock-method-params) helper method in *CI PHPUnit Test*.

+If you don't know well about PHPUnit Mock Objects, see [Test Doubles](https://phpunit.de/manual/current/en/test-doubles.html).

 ~~~php
 	public function setUp()
 	{